Free shipping on orders over $75. Applies at checkout!

 If You Must Take a Diuretic

 If your doctor still recommends a diuretic, make sure you take daily doses of minerals like zinc (15–30 mg), potassium (500–1,000 mg), and magnesium (250–750 mg) along with a good multivitamin/mineral supplement.
 And whatever you do, make sure your doctor regularly checks your electrolyte and mineral levels.
-It would be ridiculous to take diuretics to control life-threatening high blood pressure and at the same time create a potassium deficiency that could end up causing heart failure.
+It would be ridiculous to take diuretics to control life-threatening high blood pressure and, at the same time, create a potassium deficiency that could end up causing heart failure.

-Another way to help you on the healthy path is withBlood Pressure Naturals (click here to view).
-It’s a proven, powerful supplement formulated with 14+ ingredients, including Folic Acid, that assist in getting people’s blood pressure readings into the normal blood pressure range.
+Another way to help you on the healthy path is with Blood Pressure Naturals from SeniorLife Health.
+It’s a proven, powerful supplement formulated with 14+ ingredients, including Folic Acid, that assist in getting people’s blood pressure readings into the normal range.
 You’re intelligent enough to know that using a quality natural remedy for high blood pressure makes good health sense.
 You’re lowering your blood pressure without exposing your body to the many problems of prescription drugs.